-- 14.5.4.
-Agree to have their details published by the Society so they can be contacted to accept facilitation assignments - 14.6.
+- 14.6.
 To remain a Branch Facilitator, the facilitator must: - 14.6.1.
 Be a financial Full, Life, Honorary or Participant member of the Society, - 14.7.
 A Branch Facilitator can be removed as a facilitator by the Society at any time, the reasons may include, but are not limited to: - 14.7.1.
 Becoming unfinancial for more than 6 months - 14.7.2.
 Becoming a Subscriber member - 14.7.3.
 Refusal to agree to abide by a Code of Conduct - 14.7.4.
 Not agreeing to have contact details published, including requests by the Facilitator to be removed from the contact list - 14.7.5.
 Disciplinary matters - 14.8.
-To be returned by the Society following any of the above - Following a short suspension under 2 years 14.8.1. - 14.8.1.1.
+To be returned by the Society following any of the above - 14.8.1.
+Following a short suspension under 2 years - 14.8.1.1.
 Must be a financial Full, Life, Honorary or Participant member of the Society - 14.8.1.2.
 Agree to abide by a Code of Conduct as produced by the Society - 14.8.1.3.
 Undertake any revisionary actions that the Disciplinary Committee may have requested they complete - 14.8.2.
-Following a long suspension - 2 years or longer - 14.8.2.1.
+Following a long suspension 2 years or longer - 14.8.2.1.
 Must be a financial Full, Life, Honorary or Participant member of the Society - 14.8.2.2.
-Undertake any revisionary actions that the Disciplinary Committee may have requested they complete - Agree to abide by a Code of Conduct as produced by the Society 14.8.2.3. - Agree to have their contact details published by the Society so they 14.8.2.4. can be contacted to accept facilitation assignments - 14.9.
-Appeals - should a candidate believe they have been assessed incorrectly they may appeal the assessment: - 14.9.1.
-The candidate must appeal in writing to the Chair of the Events Committee at ASHS Head Office within 30 day of receiving their status from Head Office - 14.9.2.
-The appeal must be signed by the candidate - Head Office, on advise of the Chair of the Events Committee, will release a copy 14.9.3. of the assessment to the candidate - The appeal request must include details as to why the candidate believes their 14.9.4. status to be incorrect. - The appeal will be assessed by a different Assessor to that which conducted the 14.9.5. clinic at which the candidate was assessed. - 14.9.6.
+Undertake any revisionary actions that the Disciplinary Committee may have requested they complete - 14.8.2.3.
+Agree to abide by a Code of Conduct as produced by the Society - 14.8.2.4.
+Agree to have their contact details published by the Society so they can be contacted to accept facilitation assignments - 14.9.
+Appeals should a candidate believe they have been assessed incorrectly they may appeal the assessment: - 14.9.1.
+The candidate must appeal in writing to the Convener of the Events Committee at ASHS Head Office within 30 day of receiving their status from Head Office - 14.9.2.
+The appeal must be signed by the candidate - 14.9.3.
+Head Office, on advise of the Convener of the Events Committee, will release a copy of the assessment to the candidate - 14.9.4.
+The appeal request must include details as to why the candidate believes their status to be incorrect. - 14.9.5.
+The appeal will be assessed by a different Assessor to that which conducted the clinic at which the candidate was assessed. - 14.9.6.
 Head Office will advise the candidate of the outcome of the appeal, in writing and record the outcome. - 14.9.7.
 The decision of the appeal assessor will be final.